 Penny stocks have historically been the subject of “pump and dump” schemes whereby the financial professional recommends that a customer purchase a large quantity of a penny stock because he or she has a personal stake in the company.
 Because penny stocks are thinly traded securities, large purchases or sales can cause the stock price to rise or fall.
 With a customer’s large purchase, the penny stock prices rises, providing the financial professional an opportunity to sell his or her personal shares at a profit which, in turn, may cause the penny stock price to decline.
 This type of scheme generally leaves the investor “holding the bag” with all of the losses.

-The Wolper Law Firm has extensive experience handling claims involving penny stocks.
-If your financial advisor or stockbroker recommended that you invest in penny stocks, and you experienced losses, please contact the Wolper Law Firm for a free consultation to discuss your rights and options.
+The Wolper Law Firm, P.A. has extensive experience handling claims involving penny stocks.
+If your financial advisor or stockbroker recommended that you invest in penny stocks, and you experienced losses, please contact the Wolper Law Firm, P.A. for a free consultation to discuss your rights and options.